-Graded: A Certificate of Achievement will be awarded to students who successfully complete the course.
+Graded: A Certificate of Achievement will be awarded to students who successfully complete each course.

-Description: Using a case study method, this course will conduct reviews of MIT entrepreneurs in markets ranging from 3-D printers to mobile electronics.
-Students will learn how to go from formulating ideas to profiling customers who will buy the solution.
+Description (Entrepreneurship 101): Using a case study method, this course will conduct reviews of MIT entrepreneurs in markets ranging from 3-D printers to mobile electronics.
+Students will learn how to go from formulating ideas to profiling customers who will buy their solution.
 Students will also complete practical exercises and steps to help them prepare their idea for market.